 |Utility, functionality, value||Non-negotiable||Non-negotiable|

-There is another equally influential factor in the decision criteria ranking: power distribution in the organization.
+Another equally influential factor in the decision criteria ranking is power distribution in the organization.

 Key figures will impose their priorities and actively oppose any project that results in modifying the status quo.

 A large part of a project’s success can be attributed to the appropriate analysis and management of relevant stakeholders.
 Securing leadership support, active involvement, and engagement can tip the balance, especially in game-changing, long-term, substantial projects resulting in major power redistribution.